hologramkrypt/assets/README.md

 I recommend the [Tela icon theme](https://github.com/vinceliuice/Tela-icon-theme), however this is purely up to your taste and style.
 I use ***Tela-black***, as it fits well with my theme choices.

-if you want, you can download the full pack of icons using snap...
+if you want, you can download the full pack of icons (including all color variations) using snap...

 ```
 sudo snap install tela-icons